 Since 1980, when the BIA held its first Hearing of Record on the distribution of the land claims judgment funds, a large segment of the Western Shoshone people have indicated that they are in favor of the judgment fund distribution.
-In the meantime, it's important to note that the tribal councils of the four successor Western Shoshone tribes (Te-Moak, Ely, Duckwater and Yomba) have mostly opposed the distribution of the judgment funds because they wanted the Western Shoshone aboriginal lands returned.
+In the meantime, it's important to note that the tribal councils of the four successor Western Shoshone tribes (Te-Moak, Ely, Duckwater and Yomba)

+have mostly opposed the distribution of the judgment funds because they wanted the Western Shoshone aboriginal lands returned.
 Although the tribal governments were unanimous in their opposition in the early 1990's, since 1997, three of the four tribal councils have modified their position to support the distribution of the judgment funds.

 The Te-Moak Tribal Council enacted Resolution No. 97-TM-10 on March 6, 1997, adopting a plan for the distribution of these funds and requested the Department to support it.
-That resolution was rescinded by the next tribal council in the summer of 2000, but the current tribal council rescinded that action in January of this year and reinstated the 1997 resolution.
-The Duckwater Shoshone Tribal Council enacted Resolution No. 98-0-12 on March 18, 1998, supporting the Western Shoshone claims distribution proposal.
-On March 10, 1999, they enacted Resolution No. 99-0-07 reaffirming the earlier resolution supporting the Western Shoshone Claims distribution proposal.
-The Ely Tribal Council enacted Resolution No. 2001-EST-44 on October 9, 2001, supporting S. 958 and H.R.
-2851.
+That resolution was rescinded by the next tribal council in the summer of 2000, but the current tribal council rescinded that action in January of 2002 and reinstated the 1997 resolution, supporting distribution.
+It too, has not been rescinded.
+The Duckwater Shoshone Tribal Council enacted Resolution No. 98-D-12 on March 18, 1998, supporting the Western Shoshone claims distribution proposal.
+On March 10, 1999, they enacted Resolution No. 99-D-07 reaffirming the earlier resolution supporting the Western Shoshone Claims distribution proposal and within the last month of 2003, they enacted another resolution reconfirming their support of the proposal.
+The Ely Tribal Council enacted Resolution No. 2001-EST-44 on October 9, 2001, supporting the bills of the 107th Congress.
+They, too, have enacted another resolution that reconfirms their previous support.
 We have been advised that the Yomba Tribal Council continues to oppose the distribution.
-Several other tribes with enrolled tribal members that would be eligible to share in the judgment fund distribution under S. 958 have also enacted resolutions supporting the distribution.
+Several other tribes with enrolled tribal members that would be eligible to share in the judgment fund distribution under H.R.
+884 have also enacted resolutions supporting the distribution.
 Those tribes are Duck Valley, Fallon and Fort McDermitt.
-The Shoshone- Paiute Tribal Business Council of Duck Valley withdrew its support of S. 958 by Resolution

-No. 2002-SPR-012, dated November 13, 2001.
-However, the Western Shoshones of Duck Valley continue to support the bill.
+We testified during the 107th Congress before the Senate Committee on Indian Affairs that the Shoshone-Paiute Tribal Business Council of Duck Valley withdrew its support by Resolution No. 2002-SPR-012, dated November 13, 2001.
+However, the Western Shoshones of Duck Valley continue to support the legislative language and have taken no action to rescind the resolutions.

-We support the enactment of S. 958 because we believe that it reflects the wishes of the vast majority of the Western Shoshone people.
+We support the enactment of H.R.
+884 because we believe that it reflects the wishes of the vast majority of the Western Shoshone people.
 We are also pleased that three of the four successor tribes have expressed their support of the distribution, as well as two other tribes with a significant number of tribal members of Western Shoshone descent.

-Section 2 of S. 958 proposes to distribute the Western Shoshone land claims funds that were awarded in Docket 326-K, one hundred percent (100%) per capita to approximately 6,500 individuals who have at least one-quarter (1/4) degree of Western Shoshone Blood.
-The current balance of this fund, including interest, is \$137,286,774.
+Section 2 of H.R.
+884 proposes to distribute the Western Shoshone land claims funds that were awarded in Docket 326-K, one hundred percent (100%) per capita to approximately 6,500 individuals who have at least one-quarter (1/4) degree of Western Shoshone Blood.
+The current balance of this fund, including interest, as of June 11, 2003 is \$142,472,644.
 This section appears to be in accord with the wishes of the Western Shoshone people.